The different types of calibration standards for measuring electrical conductivity.

 The following results and conclusions were drawn:

-• Due to the possible material influences mentioned above, which cannot be fully recorded, an error of at least 0.5% of the measured value must always be taken into account when switching from the DC values to the AC measurement.
+• Due to the possible material influences mentioned above, which cannot be fully recorded, an error of at least 0.5% of the measured value must be taken into account when switching from the DC values to the AC measurement.
 This error, caused by deviations between the DC and AC methods, represents a lower minimum limit for uncertainty, which cannot be fallen below.

 2. Measurement of the "AC" conductivity - calibration NPL